exchange321/integration-experiment-firebase/README.md

 An experiment of integrating React, Redux, React Router, React Native, and Firebase.

 ## Current Status:
-* Transfer TeacherAPI to Google Firebase entirely
+* Transfer TopicAPI to Google Firebase entirely
-* Transfer all local states in TeacherPage to Redux entirely
+* Transfer all local states in CoursesPage to Redux entirely
+* Add Redirect feature to App container
+* Move Notification feature to under App container
+* Delete Topic feature also deletes courses under the topic

 ## Finished:
 - [x] Initialization